muratk5n/thirdwave/en/README.md

 ---

-Pakistan has good potential.
+Pakistan has good solar / CSP potential.
 10 Terrawatts.

 "In this study..  [we investigated] Direct Normal Irradiance, air temperature,.. at different timescales and locations over Pakistan